Enloe's Magnolia Patient Tower

 Separate elevators for patients and the public, enhance patient privacy..

 Enloe has outgrown the existing emergency room space in the years since it first opened in 1981.
 As of 2014, the emergency department at Enloe Medical Center sees 50,000 patients a year.
 The expansion, which began in November 2012, will add much needed room to comfortably care for the growing number of patients seen each year.
 This project consists of two phases: a new single-story building adjacent to our existing Emergency Department, in the first phase of the project; as well as renovating the existing Emergency Department, in the second phase of the project.
-The first phase adds 18,000 square feet, which is 8,000 square feet larger than the existing emergency department.
-When the entire department expansion is complete, it will be just under 25,000 square feet in size.
+The first phase adds 16,535 square feet.
+When the entire department expansion is complete, it will be just under 22,000 square feet in size.
 Features of the new addition are designed to enhance speed and comfort of care, and include:

 • Canopied walk-in and drive-up patient entrance and separate ambulance entrance (both at W. 5th Ave.)